jinzaizhichi/my-boring-python/py/rs_en.md

 I have a sister, she immigranted to the foregin.
 I askd her friend,

-I said, "What did you do in the school ?"
+I said, "What did you do in the school?"

-"We had much more practice time than book reading time", she answered.
+"We had much more practice time than book reading time", answered she.

 Their study is alive,